kai-pinckard/fast-atoi/README.md

 ## atoi:
 Best run time overall: 0.037066s

-Out of 1000 iterations, the fastest atoi was able to convert all the stock qoutes into integers was 0.037066s.
+Out of 1000 iterations, the fastest atoi was able to convert all the stock quotes into integers was 0.037066s.

 ## naive_convert:
 Best run time overall: 0.017485s